Gods Of Egypt

 |Domestic Gross: $31,153,464||Overseas Gross: $119,527,400|

-Lionsgate bankrolled Gods Of Egypt for $140 million and mitigated their risk across numerous overseas distributors who snatched up the expensive rights at the American Film Market.
+The budget for Gods Of Egypt was $140 million, which Lionsgate bankrolled and mitigated their risk across numerous overseas distributors who snatched up the expensive rights at the American Film Market.
 The mini-major saw great success selling garbage at AFM, where they sold out all markets on this turkey, Point Break and Mortdecai — a triple feature a fragile viewer might not survive.
 After AFM, Lionsgate’s exposure to the huge budget was around $10 million — plus the expense of domestic P&A, which leaves their investment in this critically reviled movie between $40 million and $50 million.

 With their lucrative cash cow The Hunger Games series at an end, Lionsgate’s yearning for a new series led them to try to franchise the hell out of almost every property they released — from the ill fated Johnny Depp vehicle Mortdecai, to Child 44, American Ultra, The Last Witch Hunter and Gods Of Egypt joined that growing list of a would-be series.